 On one hand, you don’t need to run your system as much – and that’s good!
 On the other hand, you don’t want your home to feel stuffy or humid.
 Should you open your windows?
 Run the system occasionally to move some air around.
 Turn the blower fan on?

 Such are the complications we experience during the shoulder seasons.

 And while it might be easy to beat around the bush and offer platitudes like, “different people are comfortable in different conditions,” or “sure, run the AC if you want some airflow,” there are a few common problems – and common solutions – that can cure almost anybody’s springtime comfort problems.

 Hey, it’s 72 degrees outside!
 Time to open all the windows and let in some fresh air, right?

-- Pollen and other allergens: Opening your windows in springtime exposes you all the stuff that's blooming and the human activities intended to curb it.
+- Pollen and other allergens: Opening your windows in springtime exposes you to all the stuff that’s blooming and the human activities intended to curb it.
 In other words, pollen from plants and dust/dirt from lawnmowers.
-It's getting in your house and sticking to your carpet, curtains, walls, and lungs.
+It’s getting in your house and sticking to your carpet, curtains, walls, and lungs.

 One advantage of running the AC in peak summer is that it sucks all the humidity out of your house.
 During the spring and fall, that’s not happening.
 You’re barely running the AC or furnace at all.
 The humidity builds up, and you’re powerless to stop it.
 Opening windows only accelerates the RH increases (and your misery).